-These compulsory modules are assessed by two pieces of coursework, and the Company Law module also includes a practical assessment which, for example, consists of a ten-minute presentation and a completed model Article of Association.
+These compulsory modules are assessed by two pieces of coursework, and the Company Law module also includes a practical assessment.

 This course is perfect for you if you are planning to specialise in business law.
 Taking full advantage of the University’s strong links with industry, it is taught by specialists in the field who are at the forefront of their discipline.
 You can be sure that the teaching you will receive is focused on the particular requirements of the business sector, always up to date with current business developments, and supported by cutting-edge research and practice.